attilammagyar/js80p/README.md

 Control how loud external audio is mixed with the signal from the oscillators before entering the effects chain when JS80P is used as an audio effect.

+Note: using synthesizer plugins as audio effects is known to be quirky in some host applications, and the behaviour may vary between different plugin types as well.
+For example, some versions of REAPER will mix the dry signal with the processed output for VST 2 plugins by default (passthrough), and some versions of FL Studio don't allow sending both MIDI and audio input into the same plugin instance.
+If JS80P's input processing does not work in your environment the way you would expect it, you may have to experiment with the signal routing and plugin handling options of your host application.

 #### Volume Controls